-John F. Stafstrom Jr. is chair of the Public Finance Department and is experienced in the fields of government and municipal law, public finance and commercial finance and commercial transactions.
+John F. Stafstrom Jr. is co-chair of the Public and Private Finance Department and is experienced in the fields of government and municipal law, public finance, public/private partnerships, commercial finance and commercial transactions.

 John has served as bond counsel, letter-of-credit counsel and underwriters’ counsel in large government bond transactions and has represented borrowers in significant government finance transactions.
 He also has drafted significant legislation in the public finance area.

 John has extensive experience in negotiating contracts between private developers and contract operators and government entities.
-He has counseled financial institutions and government entities in transactions involving the making of loans and the modification, settlement and restructure of loan obligations.
-He also has extensive experience in negotiating intercreditor arrangements.
+He has counseled government entities and private businesses in transactions involving public/private partnerships and all types of governmental incentives.

 National Association of Bond Lawyers